astropy/photutils/docs/user_guide/psf_matching.rst

   pixels equals 1.

 * **Centered** (recommended but not required): The peak of the PSF should be at the center of the array.
-A warning will be issued if the peak is off-center, but the function will still work.

 Noiseless Gaussian Example